Running low on food? It's hard to study when you're hungry. We have food banks at every campus that can get you through rough times.

 You can apply as soon as you're registered for classes.

 After applying, you should receive a notice within 3 business days.
 If approved, respond to the notice to accept the funds.
-Grants will not be disbursed until the second Monday of term.
+Grants will not be disbursed until the second Thursday of the term.